-Atop a monument to motorcycle racing might well sit MV Agusta!
-It is a mythical marque in the annals of the sport.
-Between '58 and '74, MV won seventeen 500cc world championships - on the spin!
+Atop a monument to motorcycle racing might well sit MV Agusta - and their 500 Four.
+MV is a mythical marque in the annals of the sport.
+Between '58 and '74, for example, MV won no less than seventeen 500cc world championships.
+On the spin!

-Among the MV équipe's rider roster, over the years, were some of the most famous names bike racing has known.
-We are talking Agostini, Surtees, Hailwood, Read!
+Over the years, MV Agusta's rider roster featured some of the most famous names in bike racing.
+Among them, Agostini, Surtees, Hailwood, Read.
 It all began at the back end of the Second World War.
-Count Domenico Agusta founded Meccanica Verghera - Verghera being the village in which his new firm was based.
-'MV' would go on to become the ultimate in red-blooded Italian style!
+Count Domenico Agusta founded Meccanica Verghera - Verghera being the Italian village in which his new firm was based.
+MV would go on to become the ultimate in red-blooded racing style.

-But, another great Italian marque was key to the MV race-team's success.
-Chief engineer and manager - Arturo Magni - had been at Gilera, prior to joining MV.
-What he had learned there helped create a twin-cam 500cc four-cylinder motor.
-That engine would be the bedrock upon which MV subsequently built.
-For excelling so much - and for so long - in such a hostile environment, the bike racing world will be forever in awe of MV Agusta.
-The '500 Four' was a large part of the legend!
+Another great marque, though, was key to MV's success.
+Their chief engineer/manager Arturo Magni had previously been at Gilera.
+What he learned there was key to him later creating a twin-cam 500cc four-cylinder motor.
+That engine would be the bedrock upon which MV was built.
+The bike racing world will always be in awe of MV Agusta.
+They excelled so much - and for so long - in such a hostile environment.
+The 500 Four - both bike and engine - was an integral part of the MV legend!